will-snavely/PuzzleMod/README.md

     ...
   ],

-  # The starting discard pile.
-The order in which cards are listed is
-  # maintained in game.
+  # The starting draw pile.
+The order in which cards are listed is maintained in game.
   "startingDrawPile": [
     <card object 1>,
     ...
   ],

-  # The starting exhause pile.
+  # The starting exhaust pile.
   "startingExhaustPile": [
     <card object 1>,
     ...
   ],

+  # The player's relics
   "relics": [
     <relic object 1>,
     ...
   ],

+  # The player's potions
   "potions": [
     <potion object 1>,
     ...